petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 - Swap file or partition failures.

 This article steps you through how to troubleshoot cloud-init.
 For more in-depth details, see [cloud-init deep dive](./cloud-init-deep-dive.md).

+## Troubleshooting failures reported by cloud-init and logged as error

+Cloud-init emits structured errors when reporting failure to Azure during provisioning.
+These include a reason and supporting data (such as timestamp, VM identifier, documentation URL, etc.) to help investigate the failure.

+### reason = failure to find DHCP interface

+No network interface was found.

+**Action**: Ensure Azure kernel is installed.

+### reason = failure to obtain DHCP lease

+In rare cases, DHCP may not respond in a timely manner.

+**Action**: Delete and re-provision VM.
+Rebooting may work as well.

+### reason = failure to find primary DHCP interface

+Primary DHCP interface was not found.

+**Action**: Ensure primary network interface is eth0 and it is not being renamed.

+### reason = connection timeout querying IMDS

+In rare cases, connections to IMDS may timeout due to platform issues.

+**Action**: Validate VM's outbound network access is not being blocked by firewall.
+Delete and re-provision VM.

+### reason = read timeout querying IMDS

+In rare cases, connections to IMDS may timeout.

+**Action**: Validate VM's outbound network access is not being blocked by firewall.
+Delete and re-provision VM.

+### reason = unexpected metadata parsing ovf-env.xml

+Malformed VM metadata in `ovf-env.xml`.
+This should never happen.

+**Action**: Report unexpected failure to cloud-init's [GitHub issue tracker](https://github.com/canonical/cloud-init/issues/new?template=bug.md).

+### reason = error waiting for host shutdown

+Failure during host shutdown handling.
+This should never happen.

+**Action**: Report unexpected failure to cloud-init's [GitHub issue tracker](https://github.com/canonical/cloud-init/issues/new?template=bug.md).

+### reason = azure-proxy-agent not found

+The `azure-proxy-agent` binary is missing.

+**Action**: Install the Azure proxy agent.

+### reason = azure-proxy-agent status failure

+Proxy agent reported a status error.

+**Action**: Review proxy agent logs and update if needed.

+### reason = unhandled exception

+An unexpected error occurred inside cloud-init.

+**Action**: Report unexpected failure to cloud-init's [GitHub issue tracker](https://github.com/canonical/cloud-init/issues/new?template=bug.md).

+# Troubleshooting other failures unreported by cloud-init

+Depending on the failure, consider these steps.

 ## <a id="step1"></a> Step 1: Test the deployment without `customData`